 use analyse, and critically evaluate results from methods to predict secondary - and tertiary structure of macromolecules

 explain basic concepts and critically assess the relative strengths and weaknesses of fundamental approaches in computational biology

-Basic structural biology and structural bioinformatics: Methods for experimental structure determination of macromolecules and complexes.
-Basic macromolecular structure: proteins, DNA, and RNA Biological sequence and structure databases.
+Basic structural biology and structural bioinformatics: Basic macromolecular structure: proteins, DNA, and RNA.
+Methods for experimental structure determination of macromolecules and complexes.
+Biological sequence and structure databases.
+Sequence analysis.
 Relation between sequence, structure and function.
 Prediction of secondary- and tertiary structure of proteins and nucleic acids based on sequence data.
 Structure analysis and classification of proteins in structural families.

-Enzyme structure and function: Binding specificity, catalysis and cooperativity in enzymes and receptors.
-Enzyme/receptor-based drugs-rational drug design.
+Binding specificity, catalysis and cooperativity in enzymes and receptors.
+Introduction to structure-aided drug discovery.
 Introduction to computational modelling of ligand binding, protein folding and enzyme catalysis.

 Instruction is provided in the form of lectures, computer exercises, laboratory sessions, seminars and projects.
 Participation in computer exercises, laboratory sessions, seminars and project are compulsory.

-Modules: Theory 7 credits; Seminars, computer exercises, and laboratory sessions 3 credits; Project 3.5 credits; Written report in Computational biology 1.5 credits The theory is examined through written examinations.
+Modules: Theory 7 credits; Seminars, computer exercises, and laboratory sessions 3.5 credits; Project 3 credits; Written report in Computational biology 1.5 credits.
+The theory is examined through written examinations.
 Computer exercises and laboratory sessions require active participation.
 The project is examined through written and oral presentation.

-Can not be included in the degree together with 1BG351 Structure and Function of Biomolecules 10 credits.
+Cannot be included in the same degree as 1BG351 Structure and Function of Biomolecules 10 credits.